-Standard entry: 5 Highers at AAAAA (by end S6 with min BBBB after S5) including English and a humanities subject.
+Standard entry: 5 Highers at AAAAA or Advanced Higher at B plus AAAA (by end S6 with a min BBBB after S5) including English and a humanities subject.

 Widening access entry: 4 Highers at AABB/BBBB (by end S6) including English and a humanities subject.
 Completion of pre-entry programme is necessary.